 Using the Visual EditorVisual Editor - A tool that allows you to write tests using precise browser interactions with a live preview.
-Tests created with the Visual Editor (VE) run using either the Automation Service or Tester Community.
-(VE), you can create tests without any coding.
-A VE test is comprised of steps.
+Tests created with the Visual Editor (VE) run using either the Automation Service or Tester Community., you can create tests without any coding.
+A Visual Editor test is comprised of steps.
 Instead of plain-text instructions, you specify actions such as Click and Navigate.
 These steps tell the application how to interact with the page.
-For information on how to create a VE test, see this article.
+For information on how to create a Visual Editor test, see this article.

 There are five areas in the editor:

 - Save & Run

 This area provides details on: